 Veterinarians agree that microchipping is the most effective way to ensure that a pet that gets lost will be returned to its owners.
 And they certainly want you and your pet to be joyfully reunited!
-Verden Veterinary Clinic offers microchipping in Chickasha for your pet.
+We offer microchipping in Verden for the pet of this and the Chickasha area.

 As many as one in three pets get separated from their owners at some point in their lives.
 Even the most responsible pet owners can get separated from their furry companions.